 2.1.1 Our Vision

-The Franchise Leadership Center wants to be the go-to organization for all Franchisors and Franchisees when they need to learn, Share, Grow, or solve a problem.
+The Franchise Leadership Center wants to be the go-to organization for all Franchisors and Franchisees when they need to connect, learn, share, grow, or solve a problem.
 We will always employ the best educators, business, and motivational team members possible.
 We will be trusted not because of what we say but because of the actions we take.

 2.1.2 Our Promise to you

 The Franchise Leadership Center promise is always to put our clients first.
-We treat each client as the most important partner we have, and we will always be honest, true, and confidential with our clients and their information.
-When a Franchisor or a Franchisee comes to us for help, we will do everything thing we can to meet or exceed their expectations in every way possible.
-We will earn trust, and we will cherish this with all our power.
+We treat each client as our most important partner and we will always be honest, true and available.
+Client confidentiality and integrity are core values that will never be compromised When a Franchisor or a Franchisee comes to us for help, we will do everything thing we can to meet or exceed their expectations in every way possible.
+We will earn trust, and will cherish every member relationship.

 2.1.3 Our Team